Policy vs. personality: Undecideds torn as election nears

 Sam Hillyer, 35, who lives in Fayetteville in northwest Arkansas, voted for third-party candidate Gary Johnson in 2016.

-This time, he said, “it’s down to either Donald Trump, Jo Jorgensen, the libertarian candidate, or possibly not voting in the presidential and voting for the other candidates.”
+This time, he said, “it’s down to either Donald Trump, Jo Jorgensen, the Libertarian candidate, or possibly not voting in the presidential and voting for the other candidates.”
 Hillyer, a dispatcher for a trucking company, has written off Biden, convinced the Democrat would raise taxes and take a more interventionist approach to foreign policy and, he said, it “doesn’t help with all the new kind of shady scandals popping up.”

 Hillyer said he closely aligns with Jorgensen on most issues, but rejects the candidate’s support for abortion rights.

-Living in a strongly Republican state, he said, gives him more freedom than if he lived in a battleground state whose electoral votes are up for grabs, in which case he would vote for Trump without hesitation try to stop Biden.
+Living in a strongly Republican state, he said, gives him more freedom than if he lived in a battleground state whose electoral votes are up for grabs, in which case he would vote for Trump without hesitation to try to stop Biden.

 For now, he said, “I go back and forth maybe a couple times a day.”